Pratham198/GUNI-Food-Hub/README.md

 <h1>GUNI Food Hub 🍽️</h1>
 <br>

 The GUNI Food Hub project is a game-changer at Ganpat University! 🚀 It’s a cutting-edge solution transforming the way people experience dining on campus.
-With the latest technology, we’re making food ordering a breeze for everyone—students and staff alike.
+With the latest technology, we’re making food ordering a breeze for everyone students and staff alike.

 Gone are the days of long queues and frustrating waits. 🙌 Our platform allows you to order food from the university cafeteria with just a few clicks.
 Track your order in real-time and enjoy a hassle-free dining experience! 📲